rossetti/RossettiArenaBook/docs/11-QueuingTheory.md

 ***

-\BeginKnitrBlock{example}
-<span class="example" id="exm:exFBQ"><strong>(\#exm:exFBQ) </strong></span>A single machine is connected to a conveyor system.
+\BeginKnitrBlock{example}<div class="example"><span class="example" id="exm:exFBQ"><strong>(\#exm:exFBQ) </strong></span>A single machine is connected to a conveyor system.
 The conveyor causes parts to arrive to the machine at a rate of 1 part per minute according to a Poisson distribution.
 There is a finite buffer of size 5 in front of the machine.
 The machine's processing time is considered to be exponentially distributed with a mean rate of 1.2 parts per minute.
 Any parts that arrive on the conveyor when the buffer is full are carried to other machines that are not part of this analysis.
-What are the expected system time and the expected number of parts at the machining center?
+What are the expected system time and the expected number of parts at the machining center?</div>\EndKnitrBlock{example}
-\EndKnitrBlock{example}

 ***